KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 We will set up bindings for the actions.
 A binding is a *suggested* correspondence between an action (which is app-defined), and the input/output on the user's devices.

 XrPath is a 64-bit number that hopefully uniquely identifies any given forward-slash-delimited path string, allowing us to refer to paths without putting cumbersome string-handling in our runtime code.
-After the call to CreateActionSet() in Run(), add the line:
+After the call to CreateAction Set() in Run(), add the line:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp